Detailed assessment policies and procedures for all taught programmes are specified in the Guide to Assessment, Standards, Marking and Feedback.

 (b) Before the receipt of an award parchment, all students are required to make suitable arrangements with the Finance Department for the clearing of all tuition fee debts.

 (c) Graduands will be presented for their degrees either in person, or in absentia, at a Congregation for the conferment of degrees.
-They are required to notify the Academic Registrar whether they intend to attend the Congregation.
+They are required to notify the University whether they intend to attend the Congregation.

 (d) Students attending a Congregation of the University for the conferment of degrees or granting of other awards are required to wear the dress prescribed for the occasion.